ihchoi12/Prism-HTTP/README.md

 # TLS
 ### setup
 1. Client on 10.0.1.7, Server on 10.0.1.8:10000
 2. The Prism server node's kernel version must be `5.9.0-rc1`, because Prism nodes (frontend and backend nodes) requires the net-next kernel to use getsockopt(TLS_RX).
+3. check if creme.ko is installed properly: `lsmod | grep creme`

 ### Prepare certificate files
 1. Generate CA key